runeflobakk/optional-java/README.md

 ### Map the optional value

 `Optional` also supports mapping (or transforming) its value to something else.
 The mapping operation is safe; you can perfectly map a non-existing value.
-The key is that the `.map(..)` method returns a new Optional of the result type of the mapping function.
-The actual mapping is not performed before you actually try to obtain the value.
+The key is that the `.map(..)` method returns a new Optional of the result type of the mapping function (or `None` if the mapper function maps to `null` or any other undefined value as decided by an optional predicate).
 The mapping functions are implementations of the [Transformer<I, O>](http://collections.sourceforge.net/api/org/apache/commons/collections/Transformer.html) interface.

 Say we have a string that may or may not be numeric and we are only interested in it if indeed it is numeric.
 We need a predicate to decide if a string is numeric: